GregSom-MSc/GregSom-MSc.github.io/index.md

 ## Welcome to my personal website

 <div style="text-align: justify;font-size:smaller;">
-<b>Welcome!</b>
+<h2>Welcome!</h2>

-I’m a Finance and Economist Analyst with a deep interest in data science and technology.
+<p>I’m a Finance and Economist Analyst with a deep interest in data science and technology.
 Holding an MSc in Finance, Technology, and Policy from the University of Edinburgh Business School, and a MA in Economic Theory from the Instituto Tecnológico Autónomo de México (ITAM), I’m driven by curiosity and a passion for innovation, sustainability, and cutting-edge solutions.

 <br>